Chrissie Hynde: Other musical projects

 Hynde features as guest vocalist on Ray Davies' 2009 Christmas single "Postcard From London" and Morrissey's Years of Refusal the same year.

 Hynde and Welsh singer J.P.
 Jones formed a band called "J.P., Chrissie and the Fairground Boys", releasing an album, Fidelity, on August 24, 2010.
 Several stops on the tour were recorded and sold on USB flash drives.

 On February 5, 2011, Hynde and the Pretenders performed live on CMT Crossroads with Faith Hill and her band, including songs from both catalogs.

 Along with John Cale and Nick Cave, Hynde played on BBC Four for the Songwriter's Circle program on July 9, 1999.
 The concert took place at the Subterania Club in London, England and was released on DVD.
 She also later joined Cave in 2010 for a rendition of Screamin' Jay Hawkins' song "I Put a Spell on You" as a benefit for the Haiti disasters.
 The song and music video featured performances by Mick Jones, Glen Matlock, Shane MacGowan, and Bobby Gillespie among others.

 Hynde released a new album, Stockholm, on June 10, 2014.
 The album featured contributions from Neil Young and John McEnroe.

 Hynde released Valve Bone Woe, a jazz/pop album of selected covers with the Valve Bone Woe ensemble on September 6, 2019, produced by Marius de Vries.
-The album debuted at No.32 on the Official UK album charts and at No. 1 on the UK Jazz and Blues chart.
+The album debuted at no. 32 on the Official UK album charts and at no. 1 on the UK Jazz and Blues chart.

-Hynde and James Walbourne were inspired by the surprise release of Bob Dylan's songs "Murder Most Foul" and "I Contain Multitudes" during the early part of the COVID-19 pandemic to record nine of her favourite Dylan compositions, released initially via YouTube and subsequently on the 2021 album Standing in the Doorway: Chrissie Hynde Sings Bob Dylan.
+Hynde and James Walbourne were inspired by the surprise release of Bob Dylan's songs "Murder Most Foul" and "I Contain Multitudes" during the early part of the COVID-19 pandemic to record nine of her favorite Dylan compositions, released initially via YouTube and subsequently on the 2021 album Standing in the Doorway: Chrissie Hynde Sings Bob Dylan.

 A 2023 conversation with Jörn Weisbrodt led Hynde to duet with Weisbrodt's husband Rufus Wainwright on "Always on My Mind", which became part of her 2025 Duets Special album which also features Brandon Flowers, Dave Gahan and Debbie Harry.